LauriePaulin/GettingandCleaningDataAssignment/CodeBook.md

 ## Input Data

-The data is loaded from the original UCI dataset ZIP and is assumed to be in the `./UCI HAR Dataset/` folder.
+The data is loaded from the original UCI dataset ZIP and is assumed to be in the `./UCI HAR Dataset/` sub-folder of the main working folder.
 See the [README.md](README.md) for further details on this and the requirements for processing.

 ## Variables and Output Data